OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 > [!IMPORTANT]
 > Windows: At present, imports are not supported in the JavaScript file where you implement the handling for event-based activation.

+## Update webpack config settings

+Open the **webpack.config.js** file found in the root directory of the project and complete the following steps.

+1. Locate the `plugins` array within the `config` object and add this new object at the beginning of the array.

+    ```js
+    new CopyPlugin({
+      patterns: [
+        "./src/launchevent/launchevent.js",
+        {
+          from: "**/*",
+          info: { minimized: true },
+        },
+      ],
+    }),
+    ```

+1. Save your changes.

 ## Try it out

-1. Run the following command in the root directory of your project.
-When you run this command, the local web server will start (if it's not already running) and your add-in will be sideloaded.
+1. Run the following commands in the root directory of your project.
+When you run `npm start`, the local web server will start (if it's not already running) and your add-in will be sideloaded.

     ```command&nbsp;line
+    npm run build
     npm start
     ```